Share this blog

 Somewhere amongst the burning issues of the day is Climate change and the countdown to doomsday.

-The hospitality, travel, and tourism industry was devastated by the lockdowns and travel bans and, now in a state of recovery, is weighing up the pros and cons of investment in sustainability.
-It is clear that there are two elements that travellers are taking more seriously than before.
-Reducing their carbon footprint when traveling and heeth and well being.
+The hospitality, travel, and tourism industry was devastated by the lockdowns and travel bans and, now after a state of recovery, is weighing up the pros and cons of investment in sustainability.
+It is clear that there are two elements that travelers are taking more seriously than before.
+Reducing their carbon footprint when traveling and health and well being.

 Travelers Speak Out